by Dr. Lawrence Wilson

 At the same time, they are warned about pregnancy, STDs, modesty, dressing appropriately for the business world, and other messages as well.
 This can leave a young woman thoroughly confused and upset, and it appears to affect this area the most.

-4. Sensitivity to how one is viewed by men.
+4. In women, sensitivity to how one is viewed by men.
 An important cause that would come under the heading of emotional or mental stress is that some young women are very sensitive to the way men, in particular, but also other women, look at their bodies.

-They have often not been taught well enough that men are “hard-wired” to stare at women’s bodies, in a way, because this is part of the way nature assures the reproduction of the species.
+They have often not been taught well enough that men are “hard-wired” to stare at women’s bodies. because this is part of the way nature assures the reproduction of the species.

 Therefore, all the sexual innuendo, odd behavior by boys, primarily, dating games, sexual advances by older men, perhaps, problems at work, school and everywhere else, cause extreme stress for these young women that appears to affect the pelvic area the most.
 This cause is more important if the woman is very physically attractive.